Grand Theft Auto: The Trilogy – The Definitive Edition: Critical response

 Jeuxvideo.com's Joffard felt the improved lighting system highlights the themes of each game: the darker atmosphere of Grand Theft Auto III, bright colours of Vice City, and dusty roads of San Andreas.
 Sam Machkovech of Ars Technica called the lighting the "best part" of the game, and Middler of Video Games Chronicle felt it "captures the vibe perfectly", especially in Vice City, though noted the sunlight was occasionally too bright.
 NME's Jordan Olomon wrote the improved lighting effects "make it feel like what you imagined these games looked like when you were a kid".
 IGN's Ogilvie thought the lighting was inconsistent, enjoying the neon lights of Vice City and the general reflections in cars and puddles, but criticising the intense shadows and distracting rain effects; The Guardian's Keza MacDonald called the rain effects "so ugly that they obscure your view", and GameSpot's Clark said they render the games "virtually unplayable".
-Several critics found the lighting changes would often make scenes too dark.
+Several critics found the lighting changes often made scenes too dark.